brendan3900/Base-Conversion-Calculator/README.md

 The first page ("Number Converter") of this site is a converter for binary, decimal, octal, and hexidecimal numbers.
 The second page ("Two's Complement") is simply to conver decimal numbers to their two's complement representation (or vice versa).

-You can find me code in this repository...I used external JS and CSS files in order to keep it more organized.
+You can find my code for it all in this repository...I used external JS and CSS files in order to keep it more organized.